ElinaBoman/rootme/README.md

 - See images of the plants
 - Be able to buy pots and other compliments

-What Features can be provided to satisfy those needs?
+What Features can be provided to satisfy these needs?
 - Have prices and information about the plants displayed
 - Offer to wrap plants as gifts, have gift cards and small presents that can be attached to the plant
 - Show the plants in environments that inspires users to buy the plants